e4rthdog/bip39-utils/README.md

-# bip39-utils
-Some basic utilities for BIP39 mnemonics
+# Utilities for BIP39 phrase handling

+Some scripts to assist me in handling the seed phrase

+- bip39-word-converter.py :
+- bip39-word-replace.py :